hds-lab/d3tutorial/README.md

 When the tutorial is loaded, the url on the first button will be used to initialize the JS Bin window.

+Add a link to your tutorial in `public/index.jade`.

 ## Updating Bower Dependencies